 a.
 Direct Dial Rates.
 Direct dial TRUFONE rates are set to encourage financial responsibility and family ties, and to ensure the Trust Fund Program remains financially solvent.
-The Chief, b.
+The Chief, rates.
+The Assistant Director for Administration approves any significant modifications to direct dial rates (other than those required by routine cost variances).

+Trust Fund Branch, with the Assistant Director for Administration's concurrence, sets telephone b.
 Collect Call Rates.
 Collect rates are charged in accordance with TRUFONE contract requirements.
 The called party may be given collect rates before accepting a collect call.
 The billed party may obtain collect rates by contacting the service provider.